GuideDecember 11, 202514 min read

 Lab-Grown vs Natural Diamonds: Quick Answer

 Lab-grown diamonds are real diamonds that cost 60-80% less than natural diamonds.
 Both have identical chemistry, hardness, and brilliance.
-The key difference: natural diamonds hold resale value (20-60%), while lab diamonds depreciate significantly (10-40% resale).
-In 2025, over 52% of engagement rings feature lab-grown diamonds.
+The key differences: natural diamonds hold better resale value (20-60% vs 10-40%), while lab diamonds let you design with significantly larger stones at the same budget.
+In 2026, over 55% of engagement rings feature lab-grown diamonds.

 2026 Market Update

-• Market share growing: Lab-grown diamonds now represent over 55% of engagement ring sales
+• Market share accelerating: Lab-grown diamonds now represent over 55% of engagement ring sales

-• Natural diamond stability: Natural diamond prices have remained stable, maintaining their value proposition for long-term investments
+• Natural diamond stability: Natural diamond prices remain stable, maintaining the value-storage proposition

 FactorLab-GrownNatural